 You can book the dates that you want to sail and can choose your exact dates and room.
 For this, you'll need to make a deposit.

-Depending on the sailing, you’ll get a discount as well as stateroom credit.
-To make an onboard booking, you’ll want to visit the desk on the ship as soon as possible.
-It can be very busy by the end of your sailing and there is typically a line to talk to a cast member.
+Depending on the sailing, you'll receive a discount and stateroom credit.
+To make an onboard booking, visit the ship's desk as soon as possible.
+It can be very busy by the end of your sailing, and there is typically a line to talk to a cast member.

-Other discounts can sometimes be available for Canadian residents, Florida residents, and members of the military.
+Other discounts may be available to Canadian residents, Florida residents, and military members.
 The Disney Cruise Line special offers page has more specific information on this.
-They aren’t always available so you’ll have to check for details and eligible sailings.
+They aren't always available, so you'll have to check for details and eligible sailings.

 What's Included in a Disney Cruise?